 Please bear in mind, that the wait list for either Orient-Express annual journey is long.
 The six-day Paris-Istanbul journey departing Aug.
 31 is already booked out completely — and I’m talking about 2012.
 This year’s trip sold out long ago, so if you’re heart is set on this itinerary, call us to get on the list for 2013.

 Another option is Istanbul-Venice.
-Yes, that trip has a wait list too.
-But the Orient Express company saw fit to allocate to the Society space for up to 20 guests for this final departure of the season.
-We won’t have it long; call ASAP.
+Yes, that trip has a wait list too, but the Orient Express company saw fit to allocate to the Society space for up to 20 guests for this final departure of the season.
+We won’t have it long; call as soon as possible.

-The Paris-Istanbul and Istanbul-Venice itineraries are identical except for direction of travel and the western terminal city.
-Likewise, the 2012 cost is identical as well: $9,750 per person, in a double cabin, and $14,710 for single cabin.
+The Paris-Istanbul and Istanbul-Venice itineraries are identical, except for direction of travel and the western terminal city.
+Likewise, the 2012 cost is identical: $9,750 per person, in a double cabin, and $14,710 for single cabin.

 Yet another option is the annual, 8-day, Venice-Krakow-Dresden-Paris-London tour, which includes off-train touring and five-star hotels.
 By Orient Express standards, it’s a significant bargain since single travelers pay no supplement, and guests sharing with another traveler get twice the normal space: two double compartments linked by a private, interior doorway.
 Tour runs July 5-12, 2012 and costs $8,400 per person, single & double.

 If you wish, you can do this trip just to Paris (for $7,950 per person, single & double).
 However, you will miss the trip on the British Pullman all-day train from the English Channel into London — and trust me, you don’t want to do that.
 (I’ll explain why in another article)